-I am educated and fully prepared to photograph spaces that are not well-lit.
+I am educated and fully prepared to photograph spaces that are not well-lit, in fact, that's my specialty.
 IF YOU ARE GIVING BIRTH IN A SPACE THAT IS completely DARK, I MAKE SURE I AM ABLE TO CREATE THE BEST PHOTOGRAPHS I CAN FOR YOU.
 I'll UTILIZE FLASH ONLY WHEN ABSOLUTELY NECESSARY AND IN AN UNOBTRUSIVE MANNER.

 WHAT GEAR DO YOU USE?

 I use a professional level DSLR, and a wide-angle lens to capture all the goodness in your birth story.
-For Photographers wanting the technical details: I EXCLUSIVELY USE A NIKON D750 AND NIKKOR 24MM 1.8.
+For Photographers wanting the technical details: I USE A NIKON D750, Nikkor 35mm 1.8 and NIKKOR 24MM 1.8.
 I BRING A SB-700 FLASH, AS WELL.

 HOW DO I KNOW IF WE'RE A GOOD FIT?

 THERE ARE SEVERAL FACTORS THAT GO INTO DECIDING IF WE'RE A GOOD FIT FOR EACH OTHER.
-SOME OF THOSE ARE HOW WE VIEW BIRTH, IF YOU RESONATE WITH MY STYLE OF PHOTOGRAPHY, IF YOU'RE ON BOARD FOR AN ADDITIONAL PERSON IN YOUR BIRTH SPACE, AND IF OUR PERSONALITIES MESH WELL.
+IF YOU RESONATE WITH MY STYLE OF PHOTOGRAPHY, IF YOU'RE ON BOARD FOR AN ADDITIONAL PERSON IN YOUR BIRTH SPACE, AND IF OUR PERSONALITIES MESH WELL.
 YOUR BIRTH SPACE MATTERS MORE TO ME THAN YOU HIRING ME, AND FOR THAT REASON, BEING A GOOD FIT IS IMPORTANT.